dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 #### Tracked Entities single object endpoint `GET /api/tracker/trackedEntities/{uid}`

-Purpose of this endpoint is to retrieve one tracked entities given its uid.
+The purpose of this endpoint is to retrieve one tracked entities given its uid.

 ##### Request syntax